The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Asymptotic behaviors for the multi elliptic-localized solutions

 \subsection{The variation of the velocity}

-From the figures and expressions of solution $u^{[N]}(x,t)$ in sections \ref{sec:Darboux-transformation}, we found that the breathers on solution $u^{[N]}(x,t)$ always have different velocities.
-Therefore, we want to consider the relationship between the breathers and the velocities.
-For the velocity of soliton solution, it is easy to obtain the expressions of velocity in a polynomial form.
-But for the breathers on the background of elliptic functions, the velocity of expressions are given by the harmonic functions with respect to the spectral parameter.
-In this subsection, we first study the relationship between velocity $v$ and uniform parameter $z$, and then get the relationship between the velocity $v$ and spectral parameter $\lambda$ based on the conformal mapping $\lambda(z)$.
+The velocities of each elliptic-soliton/breather for the multi elliptic-localized solutions $u^{[N]}(x,t)$ are crucial to study their asymptotic behaviors.
+We aim to study the velocities of those breathers and solitons and their asymptotic expressions.
+For the velocity of the multi soliton and breather solutions, it is easy to obtain the expressions of velocity in a polynomial form.
+But for the multi elliptic-localized solutions, the velocity is given by a harmonic function of the spectral parameter.
+For ease of analysis, we consider the translation $\xi=x-st$, $\tau=t$ on solution $u^{[N]}(x,t)$ defined in equation \eqref{eq:xi-x-solution}.
+Then, we study the relationship between the velocity $v$ and the uniform parameter $z$, and get the relationship between the velocity $v$ and the spectral parameter $\lambda$ based on the conformal mapping $\lambda(z)$.